NIH-CIT-OIR-SPIS/MouseVUER/README.md

 sudo nano /usr/local/lib/pkgconfig/opencv4.pc
 ```

-3) And if nothing is there then copy the following to the opencv4.pc file:
+3) And if nothing is there then copy the following to the opencv4.pc file please replace Version field with your specified version number :

 ```
 # Package Information for pkg-config